 - Your child may have more chance of getting an infection while taking this drug and for 2 months after stopping it.
+Some infections have been severe and even deadly.
 Have your child wash hands often.
 Have your child stay away from people with infections, colds, or flu.

 - Make sure your child is up to date with all vaccines before treatment with this drug.